 Roy Moëd founded LifeBook out of a very personal wish to preserve his father’s legacy, so to see Richard celebrating his book with his family, and especially to hear his granddaughters talking so effusively about the book, summed up everything that LifeBook is about.

 We’re excited for Richard to begin the second volume of his life story.
-If you’re interested in capturing your story for future generations, please get in touch for some more information and a free booklet.
+If you’re interested in capturing your story for future generations, please get in touch.